Legal

 Asbestos Litigation

-Occupational asbestos exposure creates clear legal liability.
-Companies that manufactured, distributed, or used asbestos-containing products without adequate warnings can be held responsible for resulting mesothelioma.
-Settlements average $1–2 million, with trial verdicts frequently exceeding $5 million.
+Occupational exposure to the fiber creates clear legal liability.
+Companies that manufactured, distributed, or used ACM products without adequate warnings can be held responsible for resulting mesothelioma.
+Settlements average $1–2 million, with trial verdicts frequently exceeding $5 million [4].

 Asbestos Trust Funds